 Source: HR Reported data as of January 30, 2018

 GET CUSTOMIZED SOLUTIONS FOR YOUR BUSINESS

 Grow your business with detailed skills and competencies

 reports, job and employee pricing, and other powerful

 This chart describes the expected percentage of people who perform the job of Voice Communications Analyst I that make less than that salary.
 For example 50% of the people who perform the job of Voice Communications Analyst I are expected to make less than the median.

 Designs, reviews, analyzes, and maintains an organization's voice communications system.
 Makes suggestions to end users regarding voice communications software and hardware solutions, and offers support and troubleshooting.
 Ensures uninterrupted access to all voice telecommunication features, including voicemail, ACD or PBX systems.
 May research and recommend vendors.
-May require a bachelor's degree in area of specialty and 0-2 years of experience in the field or in a related area.
-Has knowledge of commonly-used concepts, practices, and procedures within a particular field.
-Relies on instructions and pre-established guidelines to perform the functions of the job.
-Works under immediate supervision.
-Primary job functions do not typically require exercising independent judgment.
+May require a bachelor's degree in area of specialty.
 Typically reports to a supervisor or manager.
+Typically requires 0-2 years of related experience.
+Works on projects/matters of limited complexity in a support role.
+Work is closely managed.
 View full job description